Double Helix Piercings – Best Images & Guide

 Alternatively, double helix piercings can also be added to the rear part of the ear.

-While cartilage piercings can be done in a lot of different parts of your ear and in varying configurations, double helix & double forward helix piercings have remained popular for their versatility and the fact that they look great on everyone.
+While cartilage piercings can be done in a lot of different parts of your ear and in varying configurations, double helix & double forward helix piercings have remained popular for their versatility and the fact that they look admirable on everyone.

 What Happens During A Double Helix Piercing?